earthspecies/audio-embeddings/README.md

 This is the main repository for the [Implementing and extending unsupervised human-human text/audio translation](https://github.com/orgs/earthspecies/projects/4) project.

+How does this fit into the ESP roadmap towards translating animal communication?
+Unsupervised audio-to-audio translation requires learning how to create useful semantic embeddings directly from audio, which allows for coorelation with other behavioral models or comparison across species.

 ## Project overview

 **Goal: achieving unsupervised audio to audio translation**